cartesianui/cartesianui-free/README.md

 # Cartesian UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Proxy Settings

+Running locally may require updating `proxy.conf.json`

 ## Code scaffolding